couchbasecloud/terraform-provider-couchbase-capella/README.md

 #### Build and install the executable

 Now build the terraform provider.
-Ensure to specify the build location using '<PATH>' as described above.
+Ensure to specify the build location using `<PATH>` as described above.

 `go build -o <PATH>`